blinktrade/docs-legacy/source/includes/_websocket.md

 ### Enable / Disable

 In order to enable or disable Two Factor Authentication, you send the same message, just changing the parameters.
+If two factor is enabled, you should pass the authentication code directly on the `SecondFactor` [login](#login) message to authenticate, otherwise you will receive an `NeedSecondFactor` error

 > __EXAMPLE MESSAGE__